 All victims should be reassured, taken seriously and kept safe in a supportive manner.
 Staff reports should be made in an appropriate manner.
 This should be written as a summary of a student's verbal report written AFTER verbal disclosure, to ensure the member of staff offers any student their full attention.
 This report must be written up (as per section 4.4) in a neutral manner with no personal opinion included.
 Victims should be made aware of staff duty to not keep any details secret and that they should be passed onto the DSL (or any other safeguarding officer immediately).
+A victim should never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor should a victim ever be made to feel ashamed for making a report.
 Where possible, this report should be managed with more than one staff member present.